Pharmacist Assistant Education Requirements and Career Info

 A pharmacist assistant handles many of the customer service and clerical tasks at a pharmacy, allowing pharmacists to address medical concerns and dispense prescriptions.
 An assistant must have good record-keeping skills and the ability to communicate effectively with customers who may be in a stressful situation.
 Some pharmacist assistants may track inventory stock shelves An assistant must have the ability to use cash registers and make transactions.

-Employment growth is expected to increase by 32% over the 2010-2020 decade, according to the U.S. Bureau of Labor Statistics (BLS), which attributes job openings to more advanced medicine being used to fight diseases and an elderly population that is living longer and requiring more pharmaceuticals to maintain health longer.
+Employment growth for pharmacy technicians is expected to increase by 20% over the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics (BLS), which attributes job openings to more advanced medicine being used to fight diseases and an elderly population that is living longer and requiring more pharmaceuticals to maintain health longer.
 Advances in medicine leading to new medications is also expected to drive industry growth and increase the need for pharmacist assistants.
-Pharmacist assistants earned a median hourly rate of $14.10 as of May 2012, according to the BLS.
+Pharmacist assistants earned a median hourly rate of $14.83 as of May 2013, according to the BLS.

 Related to Pharmacist Assistant Education